 On April 15, 2014 the Federal Commission for the Protection against Sanitary Risks (COFEPRIS) announced new guidelines for the labeling of processed packaged foods in the Diario Oficial (Federal Registrar), making it mandatory to include a front-of-pack nutrition label (FOP) with nutritional information on sugar, sodium, fats, and caloric content per portion.
-COFEPRIS also issued another set
+COFEPRIS also issued another set of guidelines limiting TV advertising of unhealthy products.
+Junk food can no longer be advertised between 2:30pm and 7:30pm.
+These guidelines are intended to prevent further increases in childhood obesity and obesity-related problems.
+Mexico ranks number one in the prevalence of childhood obesity.

-These new labeling requirements will need to come into effect in June 30, 2015.
+These new labeling requirements came into effect on July 1st, 2015.
 The proposed decree will now be incorporated into NOM -051- Mexican Official Standard for General Labeling Specifications of Pre-Packaged Foods and Non-Alcoholic Beverages, which was last revised in 2011.
 The labeling provisions in the Regulation of Disease Control of Products and Services, will be mandatory and will apply to domestic and imported products.